ASCIP Innovation Lab 2020

-Replication: How easy would it be for most SCI clinicians to re-create the device, even those with limited resources?
+- Replication: How easy would it be for most SCI clinicians to re-create the device?

 In the event of a numerical tie, the TLC board will be responsible for deliberating and selecting winners.
-The top six rated submissions (three from the high-tech category, three from the low-tech category) will be invited to present their device at the 2018 ASCIP Conference during a scheduled presentation time and in the Expo Hall.
+The top six rated submissions (three from the high-tech category, three from the low-tech category) will be invited to present their device at the 2020 ASCIP Conference during a scheduled presentation time and display their device in the Expo Hall.

 Other Important Information: